 Memory

-Memory in living creatures refers to the processes by which information is encoded, stored, and retrieved in the brain or nervous system.
-It enables organisms to learn from experience, adapt to their environment, and perform complex behaviors.
-Memory is typically categorized into short-term and long-term types, with further subdivisions such as episodic, semantic, and procedural memory.
-Biological mechanisms underlying memory include synaptic plasticity and neural network changes.
-Memory is fundamental to cognition and survival across animal species.
+Memory in living creatures refers to the process by which information is encoded, stored, and retrieved within the brain or nervous system.
+It enables organisms to learn from experiences, adapt to their environment, and perform complex behaviors.
+Memory can be classified into short-term and long-term types, with specific neural mechanisms underlying each.
+Different species exhibit diverse memory capacities and mechanisms, from simple cellular memory in single-celled organisms to complex cognitive memory in humans.
+Memory research spans neurobiology, psychology, and cognitive science.

 - Gene therapy 'memory boost hope'